Great Expectations (2012 film): Release

 The film premiered at the 2012 Toronto International Film Festival on 11 September 2012.
 The European premiere was the closing night gala of the 2012 BFI London Film Festival which took place at the Odeon Leicester Square on 21 October 2012.
-Both Helena Bonham Carter and her husband, Tim Burton, were inducted into the British Film Institute Fellowship at the event.
+Both Helena Bonham Carter and her then-partner Tim Burton were inducted into the British Film Institute Fellowship at the event.
 In the UK, advance screenings were scheduled for 26 November 2012, with the nationwide release date of 30 November as a 12A rated release.

 Reception

 Great Expectations received generally positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 68%, based on 81 reviews, with an average rating of 6.20/10.
+On Rotten Tomatoes, the film has a rating of 70%, based on 81 reviews, with an average rating of 6.20/10.
 The site's critical consensus reads, "Not the best version of the oft-filmed Dickens classic but far from the worst, Mike Newell's Great Expectations breathes just enough life into the source material to justify yet another adaptation."
 On Metacritic, the film holds a score of 60 out of 100, based on 23 reviews, indicating "mixed or average" reviews.